virslaan/GoldenCross/README.md

 Traders often use a golden cross as confirmation of a trend or signal in combination with other indicators.

 ***How are we going to Proceed?***
 1. Data Sources- data has to be historical
 2. Data Collection from valid resources
 3. Using Accurate metrics to define our problem questions
 4. Plotting exploratory data analytics visuals, including CAGR (componded annual growth rate) and bootstrap simulation
-5. Using d3.js / plotly.js for better understanding and deeper insights (if time permits)

 ***EDAV Final Project Assignment 4***